Kayak Tour Details

 Your guides will be on the lookout for wildlife like deer and black bears along the beaches, sea stars and urchins in the shallows, and seals and whales in the deeper water.
 Your guides will eagerly share with you their knowledge of the area and wildlife during your tour.

 The surrounding waters of Broughton and Johnstone Straits are also home to porpoises, dolphins, orcas, humpback whales and minke whales.
 It is unlikely we will see these larger marine mammals during a short kayak day tour, but we might get lucky.
-If hoping to view whales during your visit we recommend joining a multi-day base camp kayak tour or adding a three hour whale watching trip with our friends at Seasmoke Whale Watching before or after your kayak tour.
+If hoping to view whales during your visit we recommend joining the Alder Bay Whales and Tales excursion before or after your kayak tour.

 What to Bring on Your Kayak Tour

-We provide stable double kayaks, all paddling and safety gear – including waterproof paddling jackets.
-When kayaking, you will get wet.
+We provide stable double kayaks and safety gear.
 You should bring shoes that you can get wet and synthetic clothing (avoid cotton).
 Bring a water bottle and any snacks you require.
 Sunscreen, hat and sunglasses are also strongly recommended.
-We have dry bags that you can keep a few things dry in the cockpit as well as dry bags for any additional clothing you may wish to bring.
+To keep your belongings dry you may wish to line your day pack or bag with plastic bag.
 The mornings can often be cool and overcast.
 As the day progresses the sun will burn through the clouds and it can warm up quite a bit so dressing in layers is the best way to go.

 Tours depart from Alder Bay RV Park and Marina.
 Alder Bay RV Park and Marina is located between Port McNeill and Telegraph Cove on Northern Vancouver Island.
-Parking is $5.00 per day and is the guests responsibility to pay.
+Parking is $5.00 per day.
 Please ensure you arrive early enough to pay for parking at the Alder Bay Resort office before joining your kayak tour.